Home Now Showing Show Schedule This Month Past Exhibitions Contact Us

 Styrofoam packing pieces, bottle caps, wine corks

-Icarus (left and right) is my one and only bronze, but true to my favorite methodology, it is an assemblage.
-Seven sets of wings were cast in wax from the same mold, then I attacked the waxes with a torch, melting and deforming them progressively.
-Then they were repeatedly dipped in a slurry to form a ceramic shell, which was burned out in a kiln to create the mold for the molten bronze.
-Once cast, the wings were welded to the slender, curving stem, which is anchored to a fierce fist-sized chunk of bronze that forms the base of the piece.
-The stem pieces and base were all products of overpour or mold blowouts; I fished them out of the scrap bin before they could be melted into ingots.
-When all the parts had been assembled, I applied various chemicals to create a patina that went from bright bronze at the base to scorched black at the apex.
+Icarus (left), true to my favorite methodology, is an assemblage.
+Seven sets of wings were cast in wax from the same mold, then modified with a torch.
+Once cast, the wings were welded to the slender, curving stem, which is anchored to a fierce chunk of bronze that forms the base of the piece - products of overpour or mold blowouts.
+When all the parts were assembled, I applied various chemicals to create a patina that went from bright bronze at the base to scorched black at the apex.
 Then I took Icarus to the beach to get these pictures with the sky and sun providing the perfect setting.

 All Hell Cut Loose a Few Steps Out of Frame